 According to Al Jazeera, videos that appeared to depict rape are being sold in Uttar Pradesh for Rs 20 to Rs 200 and are transmitted to a customer’s mobile phone in a matter of seconds.

-The shame is on the society comprising of the abuser and all the people, who revel in all these videos and porn, and not on the survivor.
-It is tragic that so many SURVIVORS have to survive this kind of crap, and I’m so sorry to all SURVIVORS who are put through the ordeal in a callous, insensitive, hypocritical society.”
+The shame is on the society comprising of the abuser and not on the survivor.
+It is tragic that so many survivors have to survive this kind of crap, and I’m so sorry to all survivors who are put through the ordeal in a callous, insensitive, hypocritical society.

 Roshan Raykar of Rosh Ideations believes that it is essential to teach both men and women to defend themselves.
 He has posted a series of videos on self-defence techniques for girls on his Mission Fearless India Facebook page.

 We have always been taught that men are strong and women are weak and that has been primarily the reason why harassment and rape cases are increasing in India.

 Mission Fearless India is on a mission to develop a thought process that women are equally strong and can protect themselves and the only way to do this is by being prepared for any situation.

 We show digital tutorials on how to protect one’s own self and keep practising the techniques and also we motivate and encourage women to believe in the thought that they can protect themselves and have to be prepared for any situation.

 We also look for a local tutor who can come and give some demo practices which will further encourage the women to take up this activity as a routine practice and make one’s own self physically fit and strong.
 This is the only way to tackle the current problems of rape and harassment cases in India and across the world.